Nish12543/Finshield/README.md

 - Users can securely log in using their **unique voice signature**.
 - Eliminates the need for traditional passwords, reducing the risk of credential theft.

+### 🗣️ Voice Query for User Information (NLP-Powered)
+- Users can query their account details using voice commands.
+- NLP-based system retrieves and presents relevant user information seamlessly.

 ### 🔍 Fraud and Threat Detection for Customers
 - AI-powered algorithms detect unusual transaction patterns.
 - Alerts users and administrators in real-time to prevent fraud.